 - 1. As the evaluator approaches, the handler may tell the dog to sit and quietly reassure the dog. - 2.
 The handler may not hold the collar tightly or in any other way restrain the dog. - 3.
-While it is not necessary for the dog to be sitting, it is important that the dog does stay in place, and does not move toward or interfere with the evaluator.
+While it is not necessary for the dog to be sitting, it is important that the dog does not break position, move toward or interfere with the evaluator.

-- The dog displays an overly exuberant attitude. - The dog leaps or attempts to leap up on the evaluator. - The dog hangs back or tries to avoid the approaching evaluator. - · The dog exhibits fearfulness, resentment or shyness.
+- The dog displays an overly exuberant attitude. - The dog leaps or attempts to leap up on the evaluator. - The dog hangs back or tries to avoid the approaching evaluator. - The dog exhibits fearfulness, resentment or shyness.